 “Here’s a question.
 Bear with me.
 Can I publish the film under any name?
 Same with the LLC shit.
 Is there any reason I can’t conduct all that business with a name of my choice?”

 GM: “You mean like a stage name?”
 Ron asks.

 Emmett: “Yeah.
 Like a stage name.”

 GM: He shrugs.
 “Marilyn Monroe didn’t get famous as Norma Mortenson.
-Legal shit like the LLC and copyright’s all got to be in your real name, but what goes in the movie can be whatever the hell you want.”
+Legal shit like the LLC and copyright’s all got to be in your real name, but what goes in the movie can be whatever the fuck you want.”

 Emmett: “Okay.
 So let’s talk.”

 Talk they do.
 Em has questions—questions about eyeballing the finances, about finding and using local actors—the project’s shape is a small, local one.
 He’s aiming for a feeling of high quality, but also the intimacy that comes from local, even undiscovered actors and shooting.
 He does wonder about the feasibility of talking to some of Ron’s people, Zodiac techies and film professionals who he can recruit to consult.
 It’s important to Em that the movie look like a real movie—he doesn’t want anybody to glance at a wobbling frame and think the work is amateur.

 Then there’s the question of length.
 The movie doesn’t need to pass ninety minutes, and might be closer to an hour.
 The question becomes, then, how long a project like that demands in real time.
 How many months?
 How much money?